dbindel/logger/README.md

 The command line interface is implemented in `logger.py`.
 I alias this to a single character (`t`).
-Many commands take a description string, consisting of an (optional) date, a plain text description, and a set of context tags with the form `+tagname`.
+Many commands take a description string, consisting of an (optional) date, a plain text description, optional field definitions (`foo:bar`) and a set of context tags with the form `+tagname`.
 A tag name of the form `+~tagname` is used in queries to find all log entries that do not match a given tag.
 Otherwise, the common options are:

  - `-c MINS`: Minutes spent on a log entry
  - `-f FILE`: Alternate log file (mostly for debugging)